 Supreme is a comic book superhero created by Rob Liefeld who has gone through two distinct phases of existence.Originally, Supreme was a Grim Nineties Anti-Hero with a somewhat inconsistently-written backstory and power set, somewhat resembling a more arrogant and violent take on Superman.In 1997, Alan Moore took over the series, with permission to retcon anything he didn't like.
 Moore threw out most of Supreme's history and recreated him as an explicit Superman homage, complete with his own scientific archnemesis with a name ending in X, a younger and more innocent Distaff Counterpart, a superteam similar to the Justice League of America, and so on.Moore's run on the series was heavy on the meta-text: his first issue is about the fact that the entire series is being retconned, with Supreme watching in amazement as some cosmic force recreates the world around him, and meeting a parade of earlier Supremes who were cast out of continuity by earlier retcons (most of which Moore had just made up for the occasion).
 As he explores his new history over the following issues, it's filled in via means of a series of flashbacks that are each written and illustrated in a contemporary comics style (for example, a flashback set during the 1960s resembles a Silver Age story).
 The fact that Moore's Supreme is now a noble figure (much like Superman) instead of his former dark self is linked to the fact that, in the new continuity, Supreme spent the eighties and nineties pursuing a quest in outer space and thus missed the Age of Dark Superheroes entirely.Another layer of meta-commentary is brought in by Supreme's new civilian identity: instead of working at a newspaper, he and his newly-acquired equivalents of Lois Lane, Perry White, and Jimmy Olsen work at a comic book company.
-Their conversations frequently reflect contemporary trends in the comic book industry, and even (sometimes without their entirely realising) things happening around them in their own story.A new run of Supreme by The Savage Dragon creator Erik Larsen is scheduled to come out in 2012.
-It will begin with an adaptation of Alan Moore's final script, and from there will go on to present a balance between the original anti-hero vision of the character and Moore's revisioning, with the plot focusing on escape of Liefeld's Supreme from Supremacy into revisioned world.
+Their conversations frequently reflect contemporary trends in the comic book industry, and even (sometimes without their entirely realising) things happening around them in their own story.A new run of Supreme by The Savage Dragon creator Erik Larsen came out in 2012.
+It began with an adaptation of Alan Moore's final script, and from there went on to present a balance between the original anti-hero vision of the character and Moore's revisioning, with the plot focusing on escape of Liefeld's Supreme from Supremacy into revisioned world.
 Series was cancelled after four issues due to low sales.In 2014 Image started publishing Supreme: Blue Rose miniseries, written by Warren Ellis.
 New revision takes place, but the system is broken.
 In new world investigative journalist Diana Dane is hired by Darius Dax, who specializes in stategis forecasting related to rare and unusual cases for wealthy and influential people, to investigate mystery behind golden object that feel from the sky and man named Ethan Crane.

 A.I.
 Is a Crapshoot: Sort of.
 Supreme deliberately made one of his robot doubles autonomous so he could have a full-time backup in case things got really hairy, but he returned to the Citadel Supreme after a decade in space to find that S-1 had gotten a little lonely in the meantime.
 That is, he made robot doubles of all his old friends and pretended to be both the real Supreme and a member of the family.